-Objective Raise awareness of the outdoor recreation offering in the Great Southern, promoting it as a welcoming destination with diverse recreational opportunities for visitors and residents.
-Rationale Regional adventure marketing will drive visitation by raising the profile of existing opportunities for participation in outdoor pursuits, places and experiences.
-Expected Outcome The Great Southern is a destination of choice for outdoor recreation events and activities.
+Objective Raise awareness of th Great Southern, prom diverse recreational op Rationale Regional adventure m raising the profile of ex in outdoor pursuits, pl Expected Outcome The Great Southern is outdoor recreation even

 An effective Destination Management Strategy (DMS) is essential for developing, managing and promoting a destination.
 It helps to identify the roles and responsibilities of different stakeholders, setting clear plans of action and allocating resources.
 To be effective, planning, development and marketing activity must be based on research and the needs of the consumer.
 The Destination Management Process integrates both demand (the visitor or consumer needs) and supply (the product or experience).